 Introduction to AR Apps

-In this article, we will be discussing the top five augmented reality apps in the IOS and Google Play stores as of 2021.
+This article will discuss the top five augmented reality apps in the IOS and Google Play stores as of 2021.
 The ranking metrics for each app will be based on a few key factors, star rating on the app store, number of ratings, and overall quality of the AR experience.
-The apps do not have to be solely AR-based apps, they just have to have an AR-based component within the app.
-There are many exciting AR apps that are waiting to be talked about, so without further ado, let’s dive into the list.
+The apps do not have to be solely AR-based; they have an AR-based component within the app.
+Many exciting AR apps are waiting to be discussed, so without further ado, let’s dive into the list.

 The Top 5 AR Apps